When To Start With Spectral Analysis

 Ages 45–60

-Why color analysis matters for women:
+Why spectral analysis matters for women:

 This phase brings profound biological change: skin shifts, hair pigmentation lightens, contrast softens, and luminosity drops.

-Color analysis here can:
+Spectral analysis here can:

 counteract dullness